Skip to main content

 • Do not merge main, master, dev (or whatever you call your default branch) into feature branches.

-• Instead, when you need to update a feature branch, use git rebase instead.
+• Instead, when you need to update a feature branch, use git rebase.

 • Merges are only acceptable for merging feature branch pull requests.

-• Only use squash merging when merging feature branch pull requests.
+• Only use squash merging when merging feature branch pull requests: this produces the most clean git history.

 Pull Requests